FelixOnline/v2/content/articles/2016-3-4-the-rent-guarantor-trap.md

 But that is not the case – other universities such as SOAS and UCL have successfully implemented schemes where the university acts as a rent guarantor for any student in need.
 The system works by the university acting as a UK guarantor for the student, taking the uncertainty and risk away from the landlord.
 Therefore students can pay rent one month at a time, the way it should be.
 This is clearly a system that works and relives so much stress for so many students.
 Why then has it not been implemented here at Imperial?

 This is not a new issue, this is an ongoing problem.
 Many students have expressed concern over the inaction of College and their negligence.
-In an increasingly erratic world, where college life is getting more stressful and tougher, it is the College’s responsibility to ensure life for students is as easy and stress\-free as possible without the already stressful year of exams and coursework.
+In an increasingly erratic world, where college life is getting more stressful and tougher, it is the College’s responsibility to ensure life for students is as easy and stress-free as possible without the already stressful year of exams and coursework.
 Finding accommodation should be simple and financially possible, not a wild gamble and a stab in the dark.